sst/guide/_chapters/secure-our-serverless-apis.md

 ---
 layout: post
-title: Secure our serverless APIs
+title: Secure Our Serverless APIs
 date: 2021-08-17 00:00:00
 lang: en
-description:
+description: In this chapter we'll secure our serverless APIs by only allowing authenticated users to connect.
+We'll get the user id in our Lambda functions from the Cognito Identity Pool identityId.
 redirect_from: /chapters/test-the-configured-apis.html
 ref: secure-our-serverless-apis
 comments_id:
 ---

-Now that our APIs have been secured with Cognito User Pool and Identity Pool TODO: LINK TO PREVIOUS CHAPTER, we are ready to use the authenticated user's info in our Lambda functions.
+Now that our APIs have been [secured with Cognito User Pool and Identity Pool]({% link _chapters/adding-auth-to-our-serverless-app.md %}), we are ready to use the authenticated user's info in our Lambda functions.

 Recall that we've been hard coding our user ids so far (with user id `123`).
 We'll need to grab the real user id from the Lambda function event.

 ### Cognito Identity Id